To register to vote in Massachusetts, a person must be

 Many of the rules of how political parties work in Massachusetts are part of state law, enacted by the state legislature and signed by the Governor.
 The party committees at the state and local levels are run in accordance with these laws.
 Other rules are taken from various authorities on parliamentary procedure.
 And, from its heritage as a former colony of Great Britain, Massachusetts inherited many forms and customs from the long tradition of government in the mother country.

 The English word “republic” comes from the Latin phrase res publica, which means “the people’s thing”.
-In the image here of an ancient coin from the Roman Republic, a citizen is shown voting for L. Cassius Longinus Ravilla in the plebiscite election of 113 B.C.
+In the image here of an ancient coin from the Roman Republic, a citizen is shown voting for a candidate named L. Cassius Longinus Ravilla in the plebiscite election of 113 B.C.
 (Although its institutions stayed in place for nearly 500 years, the Roman Republic suffered a long decay, and it effectively ceased to exist following the assassination of Julius Caesar on March 15, 44 B.C.)

 As typically used, the word “republic” refers to a form of government in which citizens elect representatives to perform the activities of governing.
 This differs from pure “democracy”, in which the citizens themselves all vote directly.
 (Many small towns in New England still conduct an annual exercise in nearly pure democracy: the traditional “Open Town Meeting”.)